Florida citrus forecast improves over last year when hurricanes hit state

 Florida growers are expected to harvest 1.9 million boxes of grapefruit during the 2023-2024 season, which lasts through next spring, up from 1.8 million boxes last season.

-The production of tangerines and mandarins also was forecast to be up, going from 480,000 boxes last season to an expected 500,000 boxes in the upcoming season.
+The production of tangerines and mandarins is also forecast to be up, going from 480,000 boxes last season to an expected 500,000 boxes in the upcoming season.

+Read: Florida citrus growers work to recover from worst season in a century

 Florida had been the leading producer of oranges in the U.S. until last season when the state was battered by Hurricanes Ian and Nicole.
 California surpassed the Sunshine State in orange production.